20 Best Places to See Autumn Leaves in Melbourne

 Many parks and gardens in Melbourne and surrounding areas are planted with European deciduous trees (the best autumn leaves being from Elm, Ash and Maple trees) that display stunning orange, yellow and red autumn colours.

-Whether you’re a visitor to Victoria or a Melbourne local, here are the best places to visit in autumn when Melbourne will spoil you with explosions of colour.
+Whether you’re a visitor to Victoria or a Melbourne local, here are the best places to visit in autumn when Melbourne will spoil you with explosions of colour from autumnal leaves.

 Grab a picnic hamper and go explore!